 Yes, all wages must be reported, taxed, and declared as income.
 This includes federal income taxes, Medicare taxes, Social Security taxes, and state income taxes where applicable.
 Paying employees “under the table” can result in steep fines or even jail time.

 For these reasons, it’s important to consult with tax and legal professionals before deciding to pay employees in cash.
 They’ll be able to counsel you on the rules, including how to avoid hefty fines from the IRS.
 But to give you the lay of the land, here are some things to consider when deciding how you want to pay your employees.

 Don’t use paying in cash as a way to evade taxes.
 This practice could result in an unplanned tax liability along with a substantial penalty and interest charges.
 Even your employees could be hurt by this approach.
 If you pay cash and neglect to withhold taxes correctly, employees could be subject to federal and state individual tax penalties when they file their tax return.
 And if you aren’t withholding FICA taxes (Social Security and Medicare), they may be denied Social Security earnings that could have been used in calculating their potential Social Security benefits.

 That’s why it’s crucial to make sure you’re handling taxes by the letter of the law.
-The IRS requires employers to withhold and deposit income and employment tax on all wages paid (including taxable tips).
-You are also required to report these deposits and the total wages, tips, and other compensation paid to to each employee.
-States have similar deposit and reporting requirements, in addition to state unemployment insurance taxes.
+The IRS requires employers to withhold and transfer income and employment tax on all wages paid (including taxable tips).
+You are also required to report these transfers and the total wages, tips, and other compensation paid to to each employee.
+States have similar transfer and reporting requirements, in addition to state unemployment insurance taxes.
 So before you decide to pay your employees in cash, be sure to consult with a professional and review basic payroll laws.

 Keep the right documentation.